CASA by the Lakes

 Angelia graduated from Murray State University with a BA in Science with an emphasis on Elementary Education.
 She is a native Kentuckian who was born and raised in Calloway County.
 Angelia’s heart has always been with helping children.
 She started out teaching in the school systems, went on to the Department of Juvenile Justice, and found her home with CASA by the Lakes.
 In her free time, when not talking about CASA, Angelia enjoys hanging out with her children, traveling, reading, and spending time with friends and family.

 Kelcy graduated from Murray State University with a Bachelor’s Degree in Nonprofit Leadership Studies.
 She is originally from Brookport, IL, but has lived in Murray for 6 years.
-She has worked with CASA by the Lakes as the Advocate Coordinator for 2 years and has enjoyed every minute of it!
+She has worked with CASA by the Lakes as the Advocate Coordinator since May of 2015, and has enjoyed every minute of it!
 In her free time, Kelcy enjoys hanging out with her friends, helping out with the MSU Dance Company, which she was a part of in college, reading, and staying active in her church.

 Advocate Coordinator/Program Assistant